-This page contains resources on strategies to use cage traps safely and responsibly to prevent injury to humans, animals, and wildlife.
+This page contains resources on strategies to use box traps safely and responsibly to prevent injury to humans, domestic animals, and wildlife.

-Definitions–many people mistakenly call a cage or box trap a “live trap”.
+Many people mistakenly call a cage or box trap a “live trap.”
 The ICWDM.org does not use this terminology because the term “live trap” is misleading and vague.
 It is vague and misleading because people assume that if a trap doesn’t look like a box then it must be a “kill trap.”
 Nothing could be further from the truth.
-The fact is, most trap are “live traps” including, footholds, Collarum traps, snares, Belisle footsnare, Egg Trap, Duffer trap, and a wide variety of other limb restraint traps.
+The fact is, most traps are “live traps” including, footholds, Collarum traps, snares, Belisle footsnare, Egg Trap, Duffer trap, and a wide variety of other limb restraint traps.

 Box traps come in two main varieties, solid wall and wire wall.